haosulab/ManiSkill-Legacy/README.md

 ### Get Pose of End Effector
 If you want to manually design some controllers, then the pose(s) of the end effector(s) might be needed.
-We provided an [example](https://github.com/haosulab/ManiSkill/blob/main/mani_skill/utils/ee.py) to compute the pose(s) of the end effector(s) from the observation dict.
+We provided an [example](https://github.com/haosulab/ManiSkill/blob/main/mani_skill/utils/ee.py) to compute the pose(s) of the end effector(s) in the world frame from the observation dict.
 Specifically, the poses of the end effectors refer to the poses of `right_panda_hand` / `left_panda_hand` links in our robot.

 ## Conclusion